docker/docs/docker-for-mac/install.md

 </table>

 * Docker for Mac requires OS X El Capitan 10.11 or newer macOS release running on a 2010 or newer Mac, with Intel's  hardware support for MMU virtualization.
-The app will run on 10.10.3 Yosemite, but with limited support.
+The app runs on 10.10.3 Yosemite, but with limited support.
 Please see [What to know before you install](#what-to-know-before-you-install) for a full explanation and list of prerequisites.

 * You can switch between Edge and Stable versions, but you must have only one app installed at a time.
-Also, you will need to save images and export containers you want to keep before uninstalling the current version before installing another.
+Also, you need to save images and export containers you want to keep before uninstalling the current version before installing another.
 For more about this, see the [FAQs about Stable and Edge channels](faqs.md#stable-and-edge-channels).